ignite/cli/docs/guide/nameservice/02-messages.md

 description: Add messages to define actions for the nameservice module.
 ---

-# Messages for the Nameservice Module
+# Messages for the nameservice module

 Messages are a great place to start when building a Cosmos SDK module because they define the actions that your app can make.
 Remember that the nameservice app lets users buy a name, set a value for a name to resolve to, and delete a name that belongs to them.